 An abstract submission is required in order to submit a full paper.
 Again, no extensions will be granted for papers this year.

 Submissions are limited to 10 pages using 10pt fonts in the IEEE format.
-The 10-page limit includes figures, tables, and your appendices, but does not include references, for which there is no page limit.
+The 10-page limit includes figures, and tables, but does not include references and appendices, for which there is no page limit.
 Reproducibility initiative dependencies (Artifact Description or Computational Results Analysis) are also not included in the 10-page limit.